minetest-mods/throwing/README.md

   * function spawn_arrow_entity(position, arrow, player): defaults to throwing.spawn_arrow_entity
   * sound: sound to be played when the bow is used
   * delay: delay before throwing the arrow
-Enable_toolranks: Enable toolranks support on this item.
-Defaults to true.
+No_toolranks: Disable toolranks support on this item.
+Defaults to false.
 ]]

 -- Example: